Describing Who You Are and How You Add Value

 Remember this.

-In other words, tell the reader what you want them to think about you.
 The reader will most likely never be completely interested in your entire history.
 They do not want history for the sake of it.
 They want a summary of key points and they want to arrive at a conclusion about you.
 Your reader wants a snapshot that matters, something that can showcase how you’ve taken what you know and made it real for those around you.

 This is why developing an elevator pitch is an important exercise but also a repeatable one.
 As you journey through different roles and companies and as your circumstances change, review your pitch to ensure it is aligned with your direction.
 Ultimately, your pitch helps you put your best foot forward always.